wthorp/gosh/README.md

 ```
 var _ = gosh.Register(helloWorld)
 ```
-Alternatively, gosh.Func() can registers anoymous functions or existing functions using custom names:
+Alternatively, gosh.Cmd() can registers anoymous functions or existing functions using custom names:
 ```
-var _ = gosh.Func("helloWorld", func(who string) { ... })
+var _ = gosh.Cmd("helloWorld", func(who string) { ... })
 ```

-Commands may be invoked in a case insensitive manner, however when registering a function, initial capitalization means that the function will be callable via the command line.
+Commands are invoked in a case insensitive manner.
+However when registering a function, initial letter capitalization means that the function will be exposed via the command line.

-## Using Multiple Script support

-Gosh automatically creates CLI mapping, supporting multiple exposed functions in a single file:
+## Gosh Menu

+Gosh supports invoking exposed commands from the CLI as parameters, allowing multiple commands to coexist in the same file.
+Running `gosh.Menu()` will either display usage information or invoke the requested CLI parameters.

 ```
 func main() {
 	gosh.Menu()
 }
 ```

-This will display usage information and available targets if run without command-line parameters.

 See the [examples directory](./example) to get a better feel for usage.